ultravideo/uvgRTP/BUILDING.md

 cmake -DUVGRTP_DISABLE_PRINTS=1 ..
 ```

-## Allow compiler warnings by disabling Werror
+## Disallow compiler warnings by enabling Werror flag

-If the compiler warnings are causing your build to fail without you making any modifications, you may use this option to disable the `-Werror`-flag:
+`-Werror`-flag is disabled by default, but you can enable it by disabling the following flag:

 ```
-cmake -DUVGRTP_DISABLE_WERROR=1 ..
+cmake -DUVGRTP_DISABLE_WERROR=0 ..
 ```

-Creation of an issue on Github that describes these warnings is also appreciated.
+This is recommended before making a pull request.

 ## Not building examples or tests